-The existing detention review regime under section 82 of IRPA applicable to persons named by the Ministers in security certificates provides for the following:
+The existing detention review regime under section 82 of the IRPA applicable to persons named by the ministers responsible in security certificates provides for the following:32

-- a mandatory review by a judge of the reasons for continued detention within 48 hours of the person being taken into detention (subsection 82(1)); - a mandatory review by a judge of the reasons for continued detention at least once in the six months following the 48-hour review (subsection 82(2) or (3)); and - a mandatory review by a judge of the reasons for continued detention at least once during every 6-month period thereafter (subsection 82(2) or (3)).
+- a mandatory review by a judge of the reasons for continued detention within 48 hours of the person being taken into detention (section 82(1)); and - a mandatory review by a judge of the reasons for continued detention at least once in the six months following the 48-hour review and subsequently once every six months (section 82(2) or (3)).

-The use of the language "at least once" in section 82 of IRPA implies that the judge has the discretion to conduct reviews of the reasons for continued detention prior to the expiry of six months.
+The use of the language "at least once" in section 82 of the IRPA implies that the judge has the discretion to conduct reviews of the reasons for continued detention prior to the expiry of the six-month period.

-2.1.2.2.2 New Detention Review Regime
+2.1.2.2.2 PROPOSED DETENTION REVIEW REGIME FOR "DESIGNATED FOREIGN NATIONALS"

-Clause 11 of Bill C-49 adds a new detention review procedure applicable only to "designated foreign nationals," and not to other permanent residents and foreign nationals (subsection 57(1)), as follows:
+Clause 12 of Bill C-4 introduces a detention review procedure applicable only to "designated foreign nationals," and not to permanent residents and other foreign nationals (section 57(1)), as follows:

-- The Immigration Division must conduct a mandatory first review of the reasons for continued detention on the expiry of 12 months after the day of initial detention and may not do so before the 12 months have expired (new subsection 57.1(1)).
+- The Immigration Division must conduct a mandatory first review of the reasons for continued detention on the expiry of 12 months after the day of initial detention and may not do so before the 12 months have expired (new section 57.1(1)).
 In other words, the Immigration Division may not conduct a review of reasons for continued detention until at least 12 months have passed. - The Immigration Division must conduct subsequent reviews of the reasons for continued detention on the expiry of 6 months after the day on which the previous review was conducted and may not do so before the 6 months have expired (new section 57.1(2)).
-In other words, a subsequent review cannot be conducted until at least six months after the previous review.
+In other words, a subsequent review cannot be conducted until at least 6 months after the previous review.